 A spear and sorcery fantasy about power, secrets, and betrayal.

 A prophecy declares the king’s son will bring peace to the land.
 He will remove the yoke from the people’s shoulders and the fear from their hearts.

 The night the boy is born, Faelan receives orders that threaten the child’s life.
 He must choose to either follow his assignment or secure a brighter future for the people.

 Alliances will be tested, secrets may or may not be kept, and the future of Minnland will hang in the balance.

 A Few Final Notes

 Thanks for reading as usual.
 Please share this email with fellow fantasy fans.
 Let me know if you are interested in a free review copy of The Order of the Dark Rose as well as one for early reviews of The Unseen Hand.
-There are only 25 free copies available so don’t hesitate if you are interested.
+There are only about 18 free copies of either book available so don’t hesitate to email me if you are interested.

 If you have already notified me you want in with either book, thanks for your participation.

 P. S. Scroll down to see some specials.
 Feel free to share them with friends!